Georgia Department of Juvenile Justice

-The Georgia Department of Juvenile Justice (DJJ) is a state agency of Georgia, United States, headquartered in Avondale Estates, near Decatur and in Greater Atlanta.
+The Georgia Department of Juvenile Justice (DJJ) is a state agency of Georgia, United States, headquartered in Avondale Estates, near Decatur and in Metro Atlanta.
 The agency operates juvenile correctional facilities.

 The department was under federal oversight for 11 years after the U.S. Justice Department investigated reports of overcrowding and abuse.
 In 2009 the U.S. Department of Justice ended oversight of the DJJ.

 Facilities

 The DJJ operates six youth development campuses (YDCs), which house children sentenced to or committed to the DJJ by juvenile courts.
 The DJJ also operates 22 regional youth detention centers (RYDCs), which house children awaiting trial in a juvenile or superior court or awaiting placement into another facility.
 Both types of facilities are grouped into four regions: northeast, northwest, southeast and southwest.